W4RH4WK/Debloat-Windows-10/README.md

 This project collects Powershell scripts which help to *debloat* Windows 10, tweak common settings and install basic software components.

-## IMPORTANT NOTICE

-The latest version may introduce a bootloop when used with the latest Windows upgrade (1511), see #40.

 ## Download Latest Version

 Code located in the `master` branch is under development (for now).